DevStarSJ/aws-serverless-config/README.md

 - EVENT : Print apigateway event.
 - REQUEST : Print express request.
-- SIMPLE : Print body, headers, query, url, params from express request.
+- SIMPLE : Print body, headers, query, url, params and aws-config from express request.

 To do this you need to run aws-config first.